ariharasudhanm/Image-classification-using-transfer-learning/README.md

 [![Training_samples][product-screenshot]](https://github.com/ariharasudhanm/Image-classification-using-transfer-learning/blob/main/Images/Samples_from_Original_dataset.png) |    [![Training and validation accuracy][product-screenshot]](https://github.com/ariharasudhanm/Image-classification-using-transfer-learning/blob/main/Images/Training_and_Validation_accuracy.png)

 Project Overview:
-* There are three directories inside the GuitarDatatsetChallenge called test, val(for validation) and train  where each directories contains 2 directories called    acoustic and electric which contains respective categories of images.
+* There are three directories inside the dataset directory called test, val(for validation) and train  where each directories contains 2 directories called    acoustic and electric which contains respective categories of images.
 * We need their absolute path of these directories to feed it when creating a train, test, validation datasets.
 * In order to avoid confusions running it on different OS platforms we considering the absloute path of the images while creating datasets.
 * You can add more images to their respective images directories if needed.

-For machine learning model initially, we will use neural networks to buid the model since its already one of the highly efficient for time series data.

 <p align="right">(<a href="#top">back to top</a>)</p>